huangwei-pku/huangwei-pku.github.io/research.md

 ### Working Papers

-**Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China.** with Mi Luo, Yueping Song, Yiping Wang, and Hantao Wu.
+**Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China.** with Mi Luo, Yueping Song, Yiping Wang, Hantao Wu.
 Revision Requested at ***Journal of Public Economics***.

-**Breaking the Iron Rice Bowl: Tenure-Track Systems and the Rise of Academic Innovation in China.** with Qingfeng Liu, Jianwei Xing, and Shilin Zheng.
+**Breaking the Iron Rice Bowl: Tenure-Track Systems and the Rise of Academic Innovation in China.** with Qingfeng Liu, Jianwei Xing, Shilin Zheng.
 Revision Requested at ***Economic Journal***.

 **Gender Peer Effects and Social Determinants in a High-Stakes Examination.** with Xinzheng Shi and Ming-ang Zhang.
 Revision Requested at ***Journal of Development Economics***.

+**Tourism Growth, Education Decline: Evidence from China's 5A Attraction Expansion.** with Zeyi He, Zhi-an Hu, Yankun Kang.
+Revision Requested at ***Journal of Urban Economics***.

 **The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.
 (Under Review)